Professional Leather Furniture Cleaning

 Nubuck – Also known as Chaps, Distressed, Bomber and Suede leather.

-After properly identifying the leather type, your Chem-Dry Professional can Clean, Protect and Repair (if needed) your leather furniture to keep it looking great.
+After properly identifying the leather type, can Clean, Protect and Repair (if needed) your leather furniture with specialty treatments to keep it looking great.

-How Do I Know My Leather Is Dirty?
+How Do I Know When It’s Time to Clean My Leather?

 - Oils & Grease – Body oils from both humans and animals attach and hold onto leather.
 Hair and hand oils are easily transferred to the head cushions and arm rests of the furniture and can cause serious damage to the protective finishes found on leather.

 - Common Soils – These soils include the common dirt tracked in from outside along with sand and fibers from plants.
-The fibers are brought in the home by adults, kids and pets.
+The fibers are brought in the home by adults, kids, and pets on clothing, shoes, fur, and paws.

 - Dyes and Inks – The inks from newsprint in newspapers can readily be deposited on leather.
 Clothes such as denims can transfer dye onto leather in a process called dye transfer.
-The direct ink from a leaky pen or the aspiring toddler artist should not be forgotten.
+The direct ink from a leaky pen or the aspiring toddler artist is another potential source of ink or paint.

-Over the life of your furniture you are bound to experience some of the common problems associated with leather furniture.
-Our Chem-Dry Certified Technicians are trained to address these problems.
-Our pigment stock has over 60 different colors to best match the ones used in tanning processes for your leather furniture which enables Acme Chem-Dry to thoroughly repair any scrapes or scratches on the unprotected leathers in your home.
-We can also revitalize color on sensitive aniline leathers.
+Over the life of your furniture, you are bound to experience some of the common problems associated with leather furniture.
+Our Chem-Dry Certified Technicians are trained to address these problems and restore your leather to a beautiful appearance.

 CALL FOR A FREE PRICE ESTIMATE!

-We provide industry-leading residential and commercial carpet, upholstery, area rug & tile cleaning services throughout Tulare County: Visalia, Porterville, Tulare & Fresno County: Fresno, Clovis
+We provide industry-leading residential and commercial carpet, upholstery, area rug & tile cleaning services throughout Tulare County.